topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 3.3 pwmFade
 ---
-This example program demonstrates how the TOPST VCP board controls an LED on the breadboard by gradually increasing and decreasing its brightness in a loop using PWM.
+This example program demonstrates how the VCP-G board controls an LED on the breadboard by gradually increasing and decreasing its brightness in a loop using PWM.
 When the brightness reaches its limits, the direction of fading reverses.
 The program continuously adjusts the LED's brightness, creating a fading effect.
 </br></br>

 ### 3.3.1 Hardware Requirements